Mad Dog II: The Lost Gold: Gameplay

 The player is guided along a path and must shoot the villains before they manage to hit the player character.
 A special cursor is used to specify the location the player is aiming at.
 There is also a limited number of bullets in the chamber; however, reloading can be done an infinite number of times.

 Like Mad Dog McCree, The Last Bounty Hunter and Fast Draw Showdown, Mad Dog II contains random scenes in which the player takes part in a showdown against one or more gunfighters.
 The player starts out with an empty chamber and must quickly reload when given the chance, and proceed to eliminate the enemy as fast as possible.
 Shooting practice at the beginning of the game involves hitting cow skulls, signposts and such from a stagecoach in motion.

 The player must avoid getting shot and hitting innocent civilians; if one of these occurs, the player loses one of three lives, and a short clip is displayed often showing an undertaker giving advice or criticizing the player's actions.

+Ports

-In the CD-i, 3DO, and DOS versions, a mouse or light gun is used to shoot, reload and choose paths or guides; in addition, there is one load/save slot and three possible levels of difficulty.
+In the CD-i, 3DO, and MS-DOS versions, a mouse or light gun is used to shoot, reload, and choose paths or guides.
+There is one load/save slot and three difficulty levels.

 Reception

-The PC version of Mad Dog II received a 9% from the US version of PC Gamer magazine.
+The MS-DOS version of Mad Dog II received a 9% from the US version of PC Gamer magazine.

 The 3DO version received a 6.2 out of 10 from Electronic Gaming Monthly; their reviewers commented the game was fun but lacked longevity.
 GamePro gave it a rave review, deeming it "a shot ahead of the original" and "a powerful Western shootout that helps justify the cost of a 3DO."
 They particularly praised the sharp graphics, the accuracy of the Gamegun peripheral, and the importance of paying attention to the sounds in order to succeed in the game.
 Next Generation reviewed the 3DO version of the game, rating it two stars out of five, and stated that "American Laser Games claims that Mad Dog II ends with the longest interactive battle ever filmed, but after having played through a tedious half an hour, you'll probably wonder whether or not this is a good thing."
+Power Unlimited gave the CD-i version a score of 85% summarizing: "An excellent follow-up to the first success.
+Because you can reach the treasure via three ways and because you have three difficulty levels, it won't get boring quickly.
+Lightning fast and difficult."

 GamePro gave the Sega CD version a more subdued but still positive review, saying it improved upon the graphics and sound quality of the original Mad Dog McCree.
 They also praised the choice of three different guides, which they said "adds greater depth and replay value to the game."
 Next Generation reviewed the Sega CD version of the game, rating it two stars out of five, and stated that "this is still the kind of stimulus-response, shooting-gallery action that defines gaming at its most basic level."